phsh/flaming-tyrion/SriLanka.Travel.log.md

 Landed in Duho, a huge empty airport, tried to order some basic sandwich, but the attendent thought there wasn't any time before the flight.
 We had to order at a café.
 The sandwich was okay for a airport food.
 We didn't know how much a Qatar money is worth, but apparently it wasn't too bad.

 The flight to Colombo.
 Ate some okay Lamb rice thingy, it was okay.
 Took a beer and a conjac.

 Added
+Started watching Jessica Jones 2 episodes, and 2 episodes of The League.

 ---------------